ABC Analysis for Shopify: Segment SKUs & Forecast

 =Units_Sold * Unit_Price

-Make sure to use a full year of data to account for any seasonal fluctuations.
+Make sure to use a full year of data to account for any seasonal inventory fluctuations.

 Rank SKUs and Calculate Cumulative Percentages